polarityio/jira/README.md

 The Polarity Jira integration allows Polarity to search Jira to return any Issues that are contained in Jira.

+The integration supports Jira Cloud as well as Jira Server v8.16+

 <img width="400" alt="Jira Issue Lookup Screenshot" src="./assets/overlay.png">

+## Authentication

+If you are authenticating to Jira Server v8.16+ then you should only provide an API Token.
+For user's authenticating to Jira Cloud, a username and corresponding API token for that user are required.

 ## Jira Integration Options